-Most people feed their houseplants by mixing concentrated liquid fertilizer in clean room temperature water and watering the plants with it.
-Make sure you don’t make the mixture too strong.
-Only mix the way the manufacturer tells you too.
-You also want to make sure the compost is already moist.
-This will help the fertilizer you add to absorb easier and quicker.
-Make up only enough fertilizer to feed your plants.
-Don’t make up large quantities and store it because it can get stronger while it sits.
+Most people feed their houseplants by mixing concentrated liquid fertilizer in clean room temperature water and watering the plants with the solution.
+Make sure you don’t make the mixture too strong and mix the solution according to manufacturer recommendations.
+Be sure the compost is already moist, which will help the fertilizer absorb easier and quicker.
+Mix only enough fertilizer to feed your plants.
+Don’t make up large quantities and store the mixture because it can get stronger while it sits.

 Feeding Sticks and Pills for Feeding Houseplants

 Feeding sticks are another quick and easy way people fertilize their indoor plants.
 All you do is push the fertilizer pegs into the compost about 1 cm from the pot’s side.
 There are fertilizer pills as well.
 Both the sticks and the pills give the plants food over a longer period of time, but they sometimes encourage the roots to become congested around them.